-I used a wooden spatula to help remove the waffles from the plates.
-They came away really easily.
-Do not use anything metallic to remove the waffles as it could scratch the non stick coating on the waffle plates.
+Use a wooden spatula to help remove the waffles from the plates.
+They come away really easily.
+Most importantly do not use anything metallic to remove the waffles as it could scratch the non stick coating on the waffle plates.

 Repeat adding 1/4 cup (50mls) as before to each plate.

 Continue until all the waffle batter has been used.

 As soon as the last waffle has been removed switch the waffle maker off and leave to cool.